What Can a Mother Do with Breast Milk after the Loss of a Baby?

 As part of their healing process, some mothers decide to donate the milk they already have stored or continue to express as a way to honor their baby and to help other sick babies in need.
 It can be difficult to throw away milk for some.
 There are breast milk banks all over the world, similar to blood banks.
 The breast milk donated to a milk bank is pasteurized and sent to hospitals to help feed sick infants.
 Milk banks accept any amount of milk, no matter how much or how little, in honor of a child’s legacy.

 Milk donors are screened by phone and given further information on the process.
 Testing, supplies, and shipping of the milk are provided by the milk bank.
 To learn more about milk donation, contact the Human Milk Bank Association of North America.

 We do not recommend any mother give her milk directly to another mother.
 Breast milk should always be pasteurized before it is fed to another baby.

-Choosing to Continue Expressing Your Breast Milk
+Continue Expressing Your Breast Milk

 Some mothers choose to continue to express their milk to help themselves through the healing process, for donation, or for other reasons.
 Some continue for just a short time, while others will go for longer.
 The weaning process can be started at any time.
 The amount of milk your body makes depends on the number of times your breasts are emptied.
 Regular and thorough milk removal helps maintain a supply of breast milk.